Capital City Distribution: 1984 expansion and rise to prominence

 Griepp became Capital City's CEO in 1984.
 That same year, with the demise of one of the larger independent publisher/distributors, Pacific Comics, Pacific's distribution centers and warehouses were purchased by Capital City and rival distributor Bud Plant Inc. Capital City also opened an expanded facility in Sparta, Illinois, in the old space of another defunct rival, Sea Gate Distributors, alongside the comic-book printing plant.

 By 1988, Capital City and its main surviving rival Diamond Comic Distributors had control of at least 70% of the comics distribution market between them.

-Capital was large enough to host its own name-branded trade shows in 1993–1994, which were held in early May of both years.
+Capital was large enough to host its own name-branded trade shows beginning in 1988.
+These were held annually through 1995.

 In 1994, Capital created controversy by announcing penalties for publishers who didn't deliver their products within promised deadlines; this move followed an industry-wide push for 30-day returnability, a practice formerly in use when comics were primarily distributed in newsstands.

 By this point, Capital City's Canadian affiliate, STV, had warehouses in Toronto, Montreal, and Quebec City, and Capital City had another freight forwarder operating out of Seattle, Washington.